-All helicopters on flights over water, in accordance with 7.8.18 shall be certificated for ditching.
+All helicopters on flights over water, in accordance with GCAD Part 7 subpart 7.8.18, shall be certificated for ditching.
 Sea state shall be an integral part of ditching information.

 8.8.1.32 AIRCRAFT OPERATING PROCEDURES FOR RATES OF CLIMB AND DESCENT